theopensystemslab/planx-new/editor.planx.uk/README.md

 We use [Storybook](https://storybook.js.org/) for our UI component library.

-Start the development server `pnpm storybook`
+Start the development server by running `pnpm storybook`

+Deployment notes:

+ - Each open pull request will have its own Storybook available at `storybook.{PR#}.planx.pizza`
+ - Netlify handles production Storybook deploys on every commit to `#main` and updates link https://storybook.planx.uk/
+  - Notifications for failed Netlify deploys are posted in #planx-notifications-internal on Slack